mohamed-ameer/Frappe-ERPNext-Tutorial-Mastery/Frappe How?  What?  Why? /58-Building_SPA_with_Frappe_and_Doppio.md

 - Frappe only serves API endpoints
 - Frontend can be deployed anywhere

+## NOTE:

+Doppio creates SPAs (Vue or React) that live INSIDE your Frappe apps, but here's something many developers miss => React and Vue allow CDN connections.
+This means you can use them for specific parts of your app without needing a full SPA setup.

+When you need a full SPA: Building complete custom dashboards, entire application sections, or when you need full routing and state management.

+When CDN is perfect: Adding interactive components to existing Frappe forms, enhancing specific form fields with modern UI, or quick prototyping without full setup.

+Example: You can add Vue.js to a Frappe form with just a CDN script tag and create interactive components instantly, no build process, no complex setup, just modern UI where you need it.

+This gives you the flexibility to choose the right approach for your specific needs.
+Sometimes a full SPA is overkill when a simple CDN component does the job perfectly.

 ---

 ## Doppio Way (Automated) - Step by Step